Written by the UPGUYS Editorial Team

 If you are taking different medications or even taking multiple, there may be some interferences that can decrease your libido and sex drive.

-For instance, many anti-depressants can cause lower sex drive.
+For instance, many anti-depressants can cause a lower sex drive.

 4- Should I See a Cardiologist if I Have ED?